samschott/maestral/README.md

 ## Command line usage

 After installation, Maestral will be available as a command line script by typing `maestral` in the command prompt.
-Command line functionality resembles that of the interactive client.
 Type `maestral --help` to get a full list of available commands.
 The most important are:

 - `maestral gui`: Starts Maestral with a GUI.
 - `maestral daemon {start/stop}`: Starts or stops Maestral as a daemon.